 factors may include antiquated manufacturing equipment, a shift of resources from maintenance of equipment and facilities to research and development, loss of manufacturer personnel experienced in production and compliance issues as a result of company mergers or retirements, cGMP-related problems with subcontractors who supply products to multiple pharmaceutical manufacturers, and limited FDA resources for timely inspections of manufacturing sites.

 - Manufacturers’ production decisions and economics.
-Manufacturers’ business decisions are based on a variety of factors, including availability of generic products, market size, patent expiration, drug-approval status, regulatory compliance requirements, and anticipated clinical demand.
+Manufacturers’ business decisions are based on a variety of factors, including the availability of generic products, market size, patent expiration, drug-approval status, regulatory compliance requirements, and anticipated clinical demand.
 Occasionally, manufacturers temporarily or permanently reduce production quantities of certain drug products as they shift production efforts or reallocate resources to other products.
 A manufacturer’s reasoned, sound business decision to discontinue production of a drug product because of insufficient financial return or a

 high cost to correct manufacturing issues can cause an unanticipated, serious shortage, especially in the instance of a sole-source or medically necessary product.